aithunderbolt/SlotSelector/README.md

    CREATE POLICY "Enable read for all users" ON users
      FOR SELECT USING (true);

+   CREATE POLICY "Enable insert for all users" ON users
+     FOR INSERT WITH CHECK (true);

+   CREATE POLICY "Enable update for all users" ON users
+     FOR UPDATE USING (true);

+   CREATE POLICY "Enable delete for all users" ON users
+     FOR DELETE USING (true);
    ```

 5. **Optional - Add slot limit constraint:**